-Set high in the hill in St Kilda. the house designed by Samual Jackson must have had an imposing presence.
-Because of the size of the Estate it was subdivided many times before the eventual demolition of the house.
-The collection of photos of this is rather depressing and was fully recorded by
+Set high on the hill in St Kilda, Charnwood house must have had an imposing presence.
+Because of the size of the estate it was subdivided many times before the eventual demolition of the house.

 Built as a residence for Octavius Browne in 1851 and designed by Samuel Jackson, Charnwood House was located in one of the highest positions in St Kilda.